Staying Safe on Maine Highways: Maine DOT Crash Data

-In the six year period after the centerline rumble strips were installed, there were only 10 head-on crashes with no fatalaties.
+In the six-year period after the centerline rumble strips were installed, there were only 10 head-on crashes with no fatalities.
 Based on that clear success record, Maine DOT has committed to installing more centerline rumble strips across the state.

 Maine drivers can count on centerline rumble strips to become more widespread in the years to come.
 Maine DOT plans to target roads where speeds are at least 45mph (busy interstates).
 Retrofits for Route 4 in Berwick and South Berwick and Route 111 between Biddeford and Alfred are already in the works, according to a Maine DOT official.

 Read More: Rumble Strips in Southern Maine

 Speed a Factor In Severity of Head On Collisions